Seagate/cortx/doc/be/motr-in-prose.md

 > Par ma foi ! il y a plus de quarante ans que je dis de la prose sans que j'en susse rien, et je vous suis le plus obligé du monde de m'avoir appris cela.
 >
-> By my faith!
-I have been saying prose for more than forty years without me knowing anything about it, and I am the most obliged to have taught me this.
+> "By my faith!
+I have been speaking in prose for more than forty years without knowing it and I am much obliged to you for having taught me that."

 The Gentleman Bourgeois - Molière